George Wheatcroft

 George Wheatcroft (25 December 1799 – 17 August 1860) was an English cricketer with possibly amateur status who was active from 1831 to 1844.
 He was born in Sheffield and died in Newark, New Jersey.
-He made his first-class debut in 1831 and appeared in one match as an unknown handedness batsman whose bowling style is unknown, playing for Sheffield Cricket Club.
+He made his debut in 1831 and appeared in one match as an unknown handedness batsman whose bowling style is unknown, playing for Sheffield Cricket Club.
 He scored three runs with a highest score of 3 and took no wickets.
 He later moved to the USA where he was involved with the St George's Cricket Club in Manhattan.